 Big names in this category are Polar©, Omron© and Garmin©.
 Purchasing from the top players will almost assure you of receiving accurate data.
 Inferior products will have you cursing the damn thing as you constantly tap your chest to get the piece of junk to pick up a signal.
 I can certainly relate to the frustration of doing the best cardio of my life, only to look at my watch and have it read zero.
 I guess what I’m saying is, try to spend a few bucks and get something better than the low-end model.

-This is an excerpt from the upcoming book, Dr. Parrot’s Guide to Becoming a Lean, Mean, Killing Machine.
+This is an excerpt from Dr. Parrot’s Guide to Becoming a Lean, Mean, Killing Machine.